The Bible - God's Word

 CORAM DEO Living before the face of God

 Many people find the study of Scripture to be an intimidating, if not impossible, endeavor.
-But God encourages us to put His Word on our hearts (Deut.
+But God encourages us to put His Word in our hearts (Deut.
 6:6), and He will open His Word to us if we are faithful to study it with diligence and humility.
 Consider joining a Bible study or class offered by your church so that you may learn from other Christians.
 Be sure to make some time each week for the study and contemplation of God’s Word.

 Ligonier Connect allows growing Christians to learn online from an ever-expanding library of interactive video courses.
 Flexibility to study with others or to pursue a course at your own pace means how you learn is up to you.